The way you tax your vehicle for the first time or renew it depends on the documents you have.

 You can use this renewal reminder to re-tax the vehicle as long as the date of the vehicle tax, the vehicle details and the taxation class printed on the form are all correct.
 The application form will tell you what supporting documents you need and about the payment of vehicle tax, if necessary.
 See thewebsite or the website for more information.

-If you do not receive this reminder the law still requires you to either tax the vehicle or, if it is being kept off road, make a Statutory Off Road Notification (SORN).
+If you don't receive this renewal reminder, you must either tax the vehicle or, if it is being kept off road, make a SORN.

-If you have just bought the vehicle and do not have a V5 (V5(NI)), V5C (V5C(NI)), V5/2 (V5/2(NI)) or V5C/2 (V5C/2(NI)), you cannot tax your vehicle until you have a registration certificate (V5C or V5C(NI)) in your name.
-You can apply for a registration certificate using form V62 or V34(NI) (£25 fee applicable).
-The DVLA and DVA aim to deliver the registration certificate within six weeks.
-When you receive your new registration certificate, you can then tax your vehicle.
+If you've just bought the vehicle and you don't have the appropriate documents, you can't tax your vehicle until you have a registration certificate (V5C or V5CNI) in your name.
+You can apply for a registration certificate using formor .

 If you're the current registered keeper of the vehicle and you don't have the necessary documents, you might be able to tax it at the DVLA or a DVA local office.
 You should complete form V62 or V34NI (£25 fee applicable), as well as formor , or or , and include the payment for vehicle tax and other supporting documents.

 If you've changed your name and or address, you'll need to include proof of identity with your application, e.g. a current driving licence, original bank or building society statement, or a recent utility bill.
 If your name has changed, you can use a marriage certificate, decree nisi, decree absolute or deed poll.